 Paz demonstrates characteristics that contribute to her success.
 She is disciplined and persistent, and she has a strong desire to succeed.
 At work, she has trained other welders and is paving the way for future women welders.
 She feels that “every goal I want to achieve I try to reach it, even if it is difficult.
 I am self-confident and enthusiastic at work.
 I like my job and want to do it right.
 My next goal is to become a welding inspector.”
 Her persistence has truly paid off; it’s just a matter of time before she reaches her next goal in continuance of being her dream.

-Click here to learn more about Paz and the VESL welding at MHCC.
+Click here to for video about the VESL welding program at MHCC.

 Luis Cordoves: Machinist and CNC Operator